 Nyungwe Forest National Park is a magnificent bio-diversity hotspot in Rwanda best known for Chimpanzees.
 These chimpanzees share habitat with other 12 primate species, about 85 other mammal species, over 1,050 plant species among which are trees and orchids.
 Nyungwe National Park boasts of over 300 bird species 29 of which are endemic to the Albertine Rift and this makes it one of the best bird watching destinations in Rwanda.
 Nyungwe’s magnificent bio-diversity is attributed to its location in the Great Western Rift Valley which stretches from Lake Albert to Lake Tanganyika.
 Within the rift valley is an array of lakes and rivers that flow west through Nyungwe upto the Congo River system.
 These water areas do not only enrich the different ecosystems in Nyungwe Forest Park but also make it a good water catchment area for Rwanda and hence a very important conservation area.

-Chimpanzee Tracking/Chimpanzee Trekking in Nyungwe Forest National Park
+Things to do in Nyunwe Forest National Park

 Nyungwe Forest National Park has one of the most conducive environments for bird life to thrive.
 In this park, over 300 species of birds with 29 Albertine Rift endemics have been recorded.
 By its ornithological importance, Nyungwe Forest National Park is recognized as an IBA (Important Bird Area) by Birdlife International.
 Some of its unique bird species are Albertine Owlet, Red Collared babbler, Rockefeller’s sunbird, Rwenzori turaco, Rwenzori nightjar, Dusky crimson wing, Dwarf honeyguide, among others.
 It’s by such a remarkable avian fauna that many refer to it as the Birds, Paradise.
 Forest birding presents with a lot of challenges and especially in these high altitude areas and so birding trails were established in Nyungwe Forest Park to ease navigation during bird watching tours.